BTCLTC/monaco/README.md

 ## Will this be supported after the hackathon is over?

-Yes, v1 will simply be DCA via lending protocols and anchor. v2 will be off-the-walls crazy.
+Yes, v1 will simply be DCA via lending protocols and Serum. v2 will be off-the-walls crazy.

 ## Will there be a token?